spider-gazelle/dns/README.md

 Non-blocking extendable DNS client for crystal lang.

-With built in support for UDP, HTTPS and mDNS resolvers
+With built in support for UDP, TLS, HTTPS and mDNS resolvers

 ## Installation